Yum's China rebound dimmed by India, Pizza Hut weakness

 The company, which will hold a conference call with financial analysts on Thursday morning, said it is on its way to hitting its forecast of full-year earnings-per-share growth of at least 20 percent.

-(Reporting by Lisa Baertlein in Los Angeles and Nandita Bose in MUMBAI; Editing by Jan Paschal and Miral Fahmy)
+(Reporting by Lisa Baertlein in Los Angeles; Editing by Jan Paschal and Chris Reese)